 This way you can change the paths of these two positions to show any folders; including, back, the Default folders, should you wish to reverse the changes.

 To manually make the changes, open Registry Editor.
 Be careful when you touch the registry & do create a system restore point first.
 Log in as Administrator.
-In start menu search type regedit and hit enter.
-Navigate to following key/s:
+In the start menu search type regedit and hit enter.
+Navigate to the following key/s:

 Against it, in the right column, you will see, NOT their default paths, but the new one’s you have inserted.

 Double click on, say, My Music to open its Edit String box.
-Here replace the new (existing) path, as string in Value Data box, with the old (your) default folder path.
+Here replace the new (existing) path, as the string in Value Data box, with the old (your) default folder path.
 Work similarly for Pictures folder.

 Click OK, Reboot.